huangli712/iQIST/docs/src/ch05/p_lambda.md

 **Behavior**

-> This parameter is used to build the spin-orbital coupling term of the local interaction Hamiltonian.
+> This parameter is used to build the spin-orbit coupling term of the local interaction Hamiltonian.
 It is valid only when *isoc* = 1.
 >
 > ```math
 > \hat{H}_{\text{SOC}} = \lambda \hat{\textbf{l}} \cdot \hat{\textbf{s}}.